 Your father and I both have bad memories of our early childhood education: sit still, don’t talk to any other kids, do nothing but listen to the teacher drone on and on…That would be fine if there was no other way, but there is- the Montessori way!
 And it allows learning to be a joy, as it should be.

-Written by Wendy David to her son Bruce
+Wendy D in a note to her son Bruce

 All the things I learned at Montessori Children’s Community have really helped me the past two years at middle school.
 My teachers at Montessori helped me stay organized.
 This has helped me keep track of all my homework assignments, test and quiz dates, and any other special events going on at school.
 This has also helped me because I always know exactly where to find my textbooks and binders in my locker so that I am not late for class.